 It’s no secret that I’m a city girl with a cosmopolitan lifestyle.
 But, when in Texas, it only seems appropriate to embrace a little southern comfort.
 For me that meant checking out the most famous honky tonk in Texas.
 The Broken Spoke hasn’t changed in 50 years and remains one of the last truly authentic dance halls in the state.
 I had the privilege of getting a two-step lesson from the owner’s 60 year old daughter Terri, a fire-cracker of a woman.
 With daisy duke shorts, platinum blonde extensions, and no filter, Terri made the evening highly entertaining even for a non-country fan like me.

 Austin has a great street art scene, including the famous Graffiti Park where you can leave your own mark on the city.
-But, the one tag that I really needed to find was the Greeting from Austin sign.
+But, the one tag that I really needed to find was the Greetings from Austin sign.
 The photo is as basic as it comes but I really don’t care.

 Mindy and I have a history with big bus tours.
 We were bored one day while visiting Zagreb, Croatia and ended up spending the whole afternoon on a hop-on hop-off bus.
 The tour guide wasn’t very interesting and our bus was practically empty so we ended up making our own fun by waving at the locals who gave us hilarious reactions.
-Ever since then, we’ve had a soft bus for the overly touristy tours.
+Ever since then, we’ve had a soft spot for the overly touristy tours.
 So when we saw that Austin had one of those Duck Adventure tours where the bus also turns into a boat, we knew we had to give it a try.
 We got our very own duck whistles, which felt very Austin as we quacked our way around town.
 Unfortunately, the relentless humidity was also very Austin and made it nearly impossible to pay attention to anything but our sweaty bodies.
 Have I mentioned that Texas in the summer is not for the faint of heart?

 Austin has a lot to offer and I would highly recommend it.
 We accomplished so much in a long weekend of sightseeing.
 We ate voodoo donuts, listened to live jazz, drank $1 mimosas, toured the state capital, stayed in a haunted hotel from the 1800s and ate a lot of fried food.
 I would definitely make a repeat visit in the future… just not in August.